CeciNguyen/You-re-Cute-Genes-Which-Genes-are-Being-Discovered-and-When-/README.md

 ## ```/image``` Route

-The ```/image -X POST``` route reads the date each unique gene entry was first approved from the database, tabulates how many genes were approved each year, and creates a bar graph of the data, which it writes into another database.
+The ```/image?start=int&end=int -X POST``` route reads the date each unique gene entry was first approved from the database, tabulates how many genes were approved each year, and creates a bar graph of the data, which it writes into another database.
+When parameters are not used, the bar graph includes every year for which there is data.
+When parameters are used, the bar graph only includes the desired years.

 The ```/image``` route is the default GET request.
 It returns the plot to the user, so when the route is called, the user must name their plot in the ```curl``` request, just like ```curl localhost:5000/image>>myimage.png```.
 After that, the image should be created and available within the repository on the VM.
 Two ```scp``` actions are then required to see the image.